mtgjson/mtgjson-website/docs/abstract-models/index.md

 # Abstract Models

 Abstract Models in MTGJSON describe any JSON object or nested JSON object that provides a non-flat response.
 As such, they will have two or more levels of nested keys.
-It is worth noting that most, but not all, Abstract Models are related directly to the models of specific files, like `AllPrices` or `EnumValues`.
+It is worth noting that some Abstract Models are related directly to their type of file, such as **AllPrices** or **CardTypes**.

 ## Example